 - Tool and equipment inspections

-Students spend approximately 200 hours in the field performing various introductory training activities.
+Students spend approximately 300 hours in the field performing various introductory training activities.
 To successfully complete the program, each student must demonstrate that they can perform approximately 80 competencies.
-These include:

 - Tool and Equipment Operation